moneytree/mt-link-javascript-sdk/README.md

 # Moneytree Link JavaScript SDK

-This library will help you to simply integrate Moneytree tools such as My Account and the Vault without having to do it yourself.
+This is a library for browser client to help you integrate Moneytree tools such as My Account and the Vault without having to do it yourself.

 ## Installation